 Mary E. Evenson, OTD, MPH, OTR/L, FAOTA

-Mary E. Evenson, OTD, MPH, OTR/L, FAOTA, is Director of Clinical Education and Associate Professor in the Department of Occupational Therapy at the MGH Institute of Health Professions.
+Mary E. Evenson, OTD, MPH, OTR/L, FAOTA, is Director of Clinical Education and Professor of Occupational Therapy in the School of Health and Rehabilitation Sciences.

 She brings a depth of experience to this position having held previous academic appointments at Boston University, College of Health and Rehabilitation Sciences: Sargent College and at Tufts University as an Academic Fieldwork Coordinator since 1994.

 Dr. Evenson is a nationally recognized leader, chosen to receive the American Occupational Therapy Association (AOTA) Roster of Fellows Award for "Excellence in Fieldwork Education and Professional Development."

 She has published extensively on the topic of fieldwork education and has presented at local, state, national, and international conferences.
 She is a contributing author to AOTA's Fieldwork Educator Certificate Program (FWECP), designed to support clinical educators in promoting excellence in their supervisory roles to train fieldwork students.

 Mary was recognized as a Distinguished Scholar and Fellow by the National Academy of Practice Occupational Therapy in April 2014 as an inaugural member, joining three others in the field.